 Updated on September 23rd, 2020 by Bob Ciura

-Beer stocks, just like the beverages, come in several different forms.
+Beer stocks, just like other beverage stocks, come in several different forms.
 Companies that are engaged in the beer industry offer direct exposure through manufacturing and distribution of beer, while other companies in adjacent industries offer indirect exposure through equity stakes in beer companies.

 The beer industry is attractive for long-term income investors.
 Beer companies enjoy tremendous recession-resistance and consistent profits, which are used in large part to pay dividends to shareholders.